-- CWCG sponsored Type 1 and 2 teams may have the following team composition listed below.
-The California Incident Commanders have the flexibility to substitute the standard positions suggested below with other positions according to the team needs, as long as they stay within the standard numbers. - IMT's will not mobilize with more than 58 persons on an IMT's roster.
+CWCG sponsored Type 1 and 2 teams may have the following team composition listed below.
+The California Incident Commanders have the flexibility to substitute the standard positions suggested below with other positions according to the team needs, as long as they stay within the standard numbers.

+- IMT's will not mobilize with more than 58 persons on an IMT's roster.
 IMT may request additional positions through the normal ordering process once the IMT has a delegation of authority of the incident. - Long team includes the 10 positions from the Short team.
-DPIC not in the current ordering system In addition to the 27 positions identified on the long team configuration, teams may have a maximum of seventeen (17) positions to be negotiated and concurred on by the Incident Commander and the Agency Administrator from the requesting Unit.
+DPIC not in the current ordering system In - addition to the 27 positions identified on the long team configuration, teams may have a maximum of - seventeen (17) positions to be negotiated and concurred on by the Incident Commander and the Agency - Administrator from the requesting Unit.
 They may bring an additional fourteen (14) trainee positions.

 These positions are identified by the teams and not by the receiving Unit.
+Unless notified otherwise, the second sec - These positions are identified by the teams and not by the receiving Unit.
 Unless notified otherwise, these trainees will be mobilized for incidents on Federal lands.

-- For more information see the 2019 California Interagency Incident Management Team Operating Guidelines - https://gacc.nifc.gov/oscc/cwcg/docs/2019%20Final%20CWCG%20Operating%20Guide%20IMT.pdf
+- For more information see the 2019 California Interagency Incident Management Team Operating Guidelines - 40 https://gacc.nifc.gov/oscc/cwcg/docs/2019%20Final%20CWCG%20Operating%20Guide%20IMT.pdf

-Short Team Configuration Long Team Configuration
+45Short Team Configuration Long Team

-(20 positions + 6 trainees) (44 positions + 14 trainees)
+(20 positions + 6 trainees) Configuration

+(1 (44 positions+14

+trainees)

 Incident Commander Incident Commander

 Deputy Incident Commander Deputy Incident Commander

 Safety Officer Safety Officer (2)

 Public Information Officer Public Information Officer

 Operations Section Chief (2) Operations Section Chief (2)

 Air Operations Branch Director Air Operations Branch Director

 Planning Section Chief Planning Section Chief

 Logistics Section Chief Logistics Section Chief

 Finance Section Chief Finance Section Chief

-Operations Branch Director or Division/Group Supervisor (2) Operations Branch Director (2)
+Operations Branch Director or Division/Group Operations Branch Director (2)

+Supervisor (2)

 Geographic Information System Specialist Liaison Officer

 Computer Technical Specialist Facilities Unit Leader

-Discretionary Positions (6) Supply Unit Leader
+Discretionary Positions (6) Supply Unit leader

-IMT Trainee Positions (6) Food Unit Leader
+IMTTrainee Positions (6) Food Unit Leader

 Communications Unit Leader

 Medical Unit Leader

 Ground Support Unit Leader

 Ordering Manager

 Communications Technician or Incident

 Communications Center Manager

 Resource Unit Leader

 Geographic Information System Specialist

 Computer Technical Specialist

 Situation Unit Leader

 Fire Behavior Analyst

 Division/Group Supervisor (2)

 Air Support Group Supervisor

 Cost Unit Leader

 Time Unit Leader

-Procurement Unit Leader
+Procurement Unit leader

 Discretionary Positions (11)

 IMT Trainee Positions (6)

-GAC Priority Trainees (8)
+GAC Priority Trainees (B)

-- 1 The GACCs will annually compile a rotation schedule for the teams to be included in the California - 2 Interagency Mobilization Guide.
-NICC will be advised by the GACC as soon as the current Type 1 two-hour - team is committed, to enable them to place an out-of-region team in 24-hour rotation.
+The GACCs will annually compile a rotation schedule for the teams to be included in the California Interagency Mobilization Guide.
+NICC will be advised by the GACC as soon as the current Type 1 two-hour team is committed, to enable them to place an out-of-region team in 24-hour rotation.
 Teams will be mobilized through normal dispatch channels.